 Begin by drinking at least half your body weight in ounces of water daily and more if you are constipated.
 Often, drinking 16oz of water in between meals will stimulate your bowels and lead to a bowel movement.

 Using high doses of magnesium and vitamin C also work great.
 Try taking 500 mg – 1 gram of magnesium citrate or oxide.
 You can take vitamin C up until bowel tolerance.
 Begin with 5 grams and go up until it induces a stool (it may be diarrhea).
 This will clean you out and then you titer down until you find the right dosage that helps stimulate healthy bowels without a diarrhea reaction.

 Carminatives are herbs that stimulate the digestive system to work better.
 These herbs contain a high content of volatile oils that are effective at expelling gas and easing griping pains from the stomach and intestines.

 These herbs also tone the mucous surfaces & increase peristaltic action within the esophagus, stomach.
 This peristaltic action propels food and wastes through the system.
 The major carminative herbs include coriander, cinnamon, ginger, juniper, anise, fennel, cloves, caraway, dill, peppermint, thyme and licorice.

 These carminatives are often combined with aloe.
-Aloe is a cathartic herb that increases intestinal transit time and is used to alleviate constipation.
+Aloe is a cathartic herb that decreases intestinal transit time and is used to alleviate constipation.
 These herbs help to tone down the powerful gripping effect that aloe often promotes in the gut.
 This combination helps stimulate effective and comfortable stools for those with chronic constipation.